JujakPRO/RevengeWare/README.md

 By using this code, you acknowledge that you do so **at your own risk**.
 The author of this project is **not responsible** for any damage, data loss, legal consequences, or any other issues that may arise from the use or misuse of this code.

 **Important**: Unauthorized use of this code for malicious purposes may be illegal and is strictly prohibited.

-# RevengeWare
-RevengeWare is a batch file ransomware.